Synthetic Lagrangian Turbulence by Generative Diffusion Models

 In many cases, the validation of these tools when applied to fluid mechanics is primarily limited to simple 2D smooth and quasi-Gaussian turbulent flows, or focused on single-point measurements such as mean profiles and two-point spectral properties.
 There is often a lack of comprehensive quantitative assessments concerning the more intricate multiscale non-Gaussian properties at high Reynolds numbers.
-Recently, a fully convolutional model has been proposed to generate one-dimensional Eulerian cuts of high-Reynolds-number turbulence \cite{granero2022neural}.
-This model has demonstrated success {in capturing} up to fourth-order velocity increments, however, its generalization to higher-order statistics {exhibits less accuracy}.
-Given the state-of-the-art, it is fair to say that we lack both equation-informed and data-driven tools to generate {3D} single- or multi-particle Lagrangian trajectories possessing statistical and geometrical properties that quantitatively agree with experiments and direct numerical simulations (DNS).
-The demand for the synthetic generation of high-quality and high-quantity data is crucial in various turbulent applications, particularly in the Lagrangian domain, where having even a single trajectory requires the reproduction of the entire Eulerian field over huge spatial domains, {which is} often a daunting or impossible task for DNS or extremely laborious for experiments.
+Recently, a fully convolutional model has been proposed to generate one-dimensional Eulerian cuts of high-Reynolds-number turbulence \cite{granero2024neural}.
+This model has demonstrated success in capturing up to the 4th-order structure function, however, its generalization to higher-order statistics exhibits less accuracy.
+Given the state-of-the-art, it is fair to say that we lack both equation-informed and data-driven tools to generate 3D single- or multi-particle Lagrangian trajectories possessing statistical and geometrical properties that quantitatively agree with experiments and direct numerical simulations (DNS).
+The demand for the synthetic generation of high-quality and high-quantity data is crucial in various turbulent applications, particularly in the Lagrangian domain, where having even a single trajectory requires the reproduction of the entire Eulerian field over huge spatial domains, which is often a daunting or impossible task for DNS or extremely laborious for experiments.